Old School New Body Summary$20.00

 - Shawn Phillips, veteran fitness expert and author.

-It is based on old school but very effective ideas of training revolving on very short but hard and challenging workouts structured around just 4 basic exercises to be performed in different fashion depending on your goal: lose fat, add some lean muscle or build muscle considerably.
+It is based on old school but very effective ideas of training through very short but hard and challenging workouts structured around just 4 basic exercises.